Do you want to learn about how to use meta tags for better SEO?

-#5.
-Make sure to use relevant keywords in the beginning of the article
+5. Make sure to use relevant keywords at the beginning of the article

-Brian Dean suggests to use your primary keyword within the first 100 words while creating a blog post or page.
-That way it makes it easy for search crawlers to better understand how relevant your meta tags and content on your page is.
+Brian Dean suggests using your primary keyword within the first 100 words while creating a blog post or page.
+That way it makes it easy for search crawlers to better understand how relevant your meta tags and content on your page are.

 While optimizing for a primary keyword, most people go crazy and stuff their primary keyword again and again within their content.
 This is called keyword stuffing which is a black hat SEO technique that can get your site penalized by Google.